Skip to main content

 Nature Education Center

-Outdoor Education Classroom
+Outdoor Education Building

 The Nature Center is the hub for our Outdoor Education programming at Camarillo Grove park.
 The Center is open to the public during normal park hours, unless being utilized for a program or event.
 This facility includes interpretive signage along a trail that provides information about our local ecosystems, flora and fauna; interactive water table; teaching deck for programs; nature-based play equipment such as boulders, logs, ant hill, and more; as well as native gardens with braille signs.